India's farmers vow to continue protests after Delhi violence | DW | 28.01.2021

 Farm leaders have condemned the role played by India's mainstream media, alleging that they ignored the massive tractor rallies that stayed on course and were carried out in a peaceful manner.

 "We have been on the streets for over two months.
-Can you state even one violent incident during that period?" a farm leader from the All India Kisan Sabha told DW.
+Can you state even one violent incident during that period?" a farm leader from the All India Kisan Sabha farmers' union told DW.

 "Why would we sabotage our cause by indulging in anti-national activities?" he added, deeming it a "conspiracy" to defame a peaceful movement.